-Step IIII: Your Dream Ordinary
+Step IV: Your Dream Ordinary

 This is the fourth step in the Sustainable Goal-Setting Method, a subtractive as well as additive approach to goal-setting meant to help you simplify your schedule & to-do list by focusing on what matters most.
 This 5-step process is designed to empower you to choose a few meaningful goals that align with your values and integrate them into your real life.

 If you are just jumping in here are the steps we've covered so far..

 Sustainable Goal-Setting Step 5: Design you Dream Ordinary

 We’ve talked about vision: how important it is to have a clear idea of who you want to be and why.
 And we’ve talked about setting meaningful, achievable goals that will actually help you take small steps to move in the direction of your vision.
 Now comes the time to put it all together and take it for a test drive.
 What would your week feel like if you actually did pull some weeds and make room for what matters most?
 Are the goals you set actually doable?
 Will you still have enough margin in your week for rest and spontaneity?
 This is a rough guide, a template for planning your typical week.

 Step 1: Create a Framework for your week

 Download and print this free “Design Your Dream Ordinary” week worksheet.